What is Fragile X Syndrome?

 Some individuals with FXS also meet the diagnostic criteria for autism.

-If your child suffers from any vision problems due to FXS contact a vision therapy eye doctor near you.
+If your child suffers with any of the signs above contact a vision therapy eye doctor near you.

 SEE RELATED: Vision and Special Needs